TickTeam/guide-tt/ios_app/1_how_to_create_a_new_task.md

 **-Option 1: Add Button**

-You can choose a list first, and then tap “+” at the bottom of the task page to enter a new task.
+Open TickTick on mobile and choose a list first, and then tap “+” at the bottom of the task page to enter a new task.

 <br />